aletheatoh/chain-reaction/post-mortem.md

 1. **What in my code and program design in the project would I do differently next time?**

    - Instead of constantly adding and removing divs, I could perhaps change my program such that I would add divs to my html code from the start, and just change the display settings (ie. "none") based on whether I want it to appear or not.
+   - Moving forward, I am considering adding more obstacles to my game.
+For example, I am thinking of restricting the boundaries in which I can place my target hit area.

 1. **What in my code and program design in the project went well?
 Is there anything I would do the same next time?**